For the 2026 school year, there are 3 community colleges serving 8,084 students in Rockland County County, New York.

 There are 3 community colleges serving 8,084 students in Rockland County, NY.

-What is community college acceptance rate in Rockland County, NY?
+What is the community college acceptance rate in Rockland County, NY?

 The average community college acceptance rate in New York is 68% (compared to national acceptance rates).

-How diverse are community college in Rockland County, NY?
+How diverse are community colleges in Rockland County, NY?

 Community colleges in Rockland County, NY have approximately 73% minority enrollment, with the majority being Hispanic.